-Experts have clarified that crying during or after sex isn’t necessarily problematic, but it’s still worth noting that stray tears and full-on sobs may not reflect the same underlying causes.
+Experts have clarified that crying during or after sex isn’t necessarily problematic, but it's still worth noting that stray tears and full-on sobs may not reflect the same underlying causes.
 To this point, Cooper says that if sex or masturbation is followed by uncontrollable fits of crying, seeing a sex therapist may be an appropriate next step.
-This is especially crucial if your tears during sex are due to physical pain or even potential PTSD.
-If you can’t pinpoint any potential root cause for your tears, and you suspect you may have postcoital dysphoria (or post-sex blues), a condition of not understanding or being able to explain why you feel sad or argumentative after sex that was consensual and ostensibly enjoyable for all parties, seeking the services of a sex therapist is also advisable.
+This is especially crucial if your tears during sex are due to physical pain or even potential post-traumatic stress disorder (PTSD).
+If you can't pinpoint any potential root cause for your tears, and you suspect you may have postcoital dysphoria (or post-sex blues), a condition of not understanding or being able to explain why you feel sad or argumentative after sex that was consensual and ostensibly enjoyable for all parties, seeking the services of a sex therapist is also advisable.

 But if your tears more so fall in line with the experiences outlined above of general overstimulation, consider chatting with your partner(s) about it.
 Haas points out that by normalizing the experience via open communication, you may even strengthen your sexual and emotional connection.